ehennenfent/binja_explain_instruction/README.md

 ### Read the Limitations section in detail before using this plugin, or you may find it confuses you more than it helps you.

-## Origins
-This project is a product of [NCC Group](https://www.nccgroup.trust/us/)'s 2017 summer internship program. **Further updates will be tracked at [https://github.com/ehennenfent/binja_explain_instruction](https://github.com/ehennenfent/binja_explain_instruction).** NCC Group is not responsible for any further changes made to the repository after August 18th, 2017.

 ## Assumed Knowledge Level
 The descriptions are intended to be simple enough for a novice to understand.
 However, there is some previous knowledge assumed, notably that the reader understands the concepts of a register, an instruction, the stack, CPU flags, etc. Consider taking a look at [Beginners.re](https://beginners.re/) if you need help with the background.